-At the 2018 CMHO Conference, The New Mentality’s and Children’s Mental Health Ontario’s joint Youth Action Committee (YAC) is excited to release their third youth-led policy paper, From Crisis to Quality, which is aimed directly at service providers to help build a child and youth mental health system in Ontario that is one of quality, continuity, and that meets the needs of all children and youth of diverse backgrounds.
-In addition to the release of this groundbreaking policy paper the YAC will be releasing policy recommendations for the Ontario Provincial Government.
+In November 2018 The New Mentality’s and Children’s Mental Health Ontario’s joint Youth Action Committee (YAC) released their third youth-led policy paper, From Crisis to Quality, which is aimed directly at service providers to help build a child and youth mental health system in Ontario that is one of quality, continuity, and that meets the needs of all children and youth of diverse backgrounds.
+In addition to the release of this groundbreaking policy paper, the YAC also released policy recommendations for the Ontario Provincial Government.

 The Youth Action Committee’s vision is to help build a child and youth mental health system in Ontario that is one of quality, of continuity, and that meets the needs of all children and youth of diverse backgrounds.
 Though this issue of being crisis-oriented is one that is rooted systemically, there is a great opportunity for change to be made at an organizational and government level that can shift this framework holistically.

 The YAC’s efforts over the last two years, working alongside youth from across the province, focused on exploring gaps in child and youth mental health (CYMH) services in Ontario.
 In 2018, the YAC developed recommendations to both CYMH agencies and the government on addressing these gaps.

 - Transitioning smoothly between and out of services

 - Ensuring staff diversity and anti-oppressive practices

 - Strengthening access and care of youth in rural, remote, and northern communities

 - Working with youth as partners in service development and delivery